Constellation Shaping for OFDM-ISAC Systems: From Theoretical Bounds to Practical Implementation: A Lower and Upper Bound for the maximum Mutual Information under a Kurtosis Constraint

 \textbf{Remark:} The optimization problem for the upper bound does not include any constraint ensuring that the resulting output \ac{PDF} is realizable by the system model.
 Specifically, there may not exist a transmit \ac{PDF} $f_{\RV{x}}$ such that passing it through the \ac{AWGN} channel yields the entropy-maximizing received \ac{PDF} $f_{\RV{y}_{\text{max,c}}}$.
 Consequently, the corresponding \ac{MI} represents a theoretical upper bound rather than an \ac{AIR}.
 Nevertheless, the upper bound gives insights into the gap between the achieved \ac{MI} of the optimized constellations and the theoretically maximum \ac{MI} under the given constraints.

 According to the maximum entropy principle~\cite[Ch.~12.1]{Cover2006}, the \ac{PDF} that maximizes the entropy under moment constraints takes the exponential form.
-For constraints on the zeroth, second and fourth moments, the optimal \ac{PDF} has the form where the real-valued parameters $\gamma_0$, $\gamma_2$, and $\gamma_4$ are chosen to satisfy the constraint equations

-We note that the optimal \ac{PDF} $f_{\RV{z}_{\text{max}}}(z)$ is circularly symmetric with respect to the origin and, as a consequence, has zero mean, thus fulfilling constraint~(\ref{eq:system_model:C1}).
+For constraints on the zeroth, second and fourth moments, the optimal \ac{PDF} has the form where the real-valued parameters $\gamma_0$, $\gamma_2$, and $\gamma_4$ are chosen to satisfy the constraint equations We note that the optimal \ac{PDF} $f_{\RV{z}_{\text{max}}}(z)$ is circularly symmetric with respect to the origin and, as a consequence, has zero mean, thus fulfilling constraint~(\ref{eq:system_model:C1}).
 The resulting system of equations can be solved numerically.
-We show in Appendix~\ref{sec:App_A} that $\gamma_2$ can be obtained by numerically solving a single nonlinear equation
+However, this system involves integrals over the complex plane and comprises three coupled equations in the three unknowns $\gamma_0$, $\gamma_2$, and $\gamma_4$, which leads to a comparatively high computational complexity.
+To reduce computational complexity, we reformulate the system of equations~(\ref{eq:bound:non_linear_eq_system}) in Appendix~\ref{sec:App_A} such that $\gamma_2$ can be obtained by numerically solving a single nonlinear equation Then, $\gamma_0$ and $\gamma_4$ follow immediately in closed form Consequently, determining $\gamma_2$ is the key step and can be achieved by solving a single nonlinear equation~(\ref{eq:bound:gamma2_1D}) numerically using standard one-dimensional root-finding methods.